jpotts/alfresco-developer-series/behaviors/tutorial/tutorial.md

 ------------------------------------------

 If you are following along and you already did the Java-based behavior, this step is easy.
-The unit test doesn't have to change at all because all that is different is that the underlying behavior logic is written in JavaScript instead of Java.
+The integration test doesn't have to change at all because all that is different is that the underlying behavior logic is written in JavaScript instead of Java.

-So, switch to the $TUTORIAL_HOME/behavior-tutorial-repo directory and run `run.sh` or `run.bat`.
+So, switch to the $TUTORIAL_HOME directory and run `run.sh` or `run.bat`.
 Just like the Java example, you should see something like this: